[navigation]

 As Rihanna set the tone, other brands followed.
 It triggered the appearance of ethnic brands such as Black Opal Beauty, producing makeup tailored for people of color.

 Social problems, political challenges, and other factors in world history have always had a growing importance in beauty.
 Racial injustice and the Black Lives Matter movement pushed the industry to revolutionize the concept and standards of beauty.
-Inclusivity and diversity became much more than a wide range of shades.
+Inclusivity and diversity became much more than a wide range of shades, topping the list of cosmetics industry trends.

 It is a shift away from 90-60-90, photoshopped fair skin without a single freckle, wrinkle, and pimple.
 It is a trend towards self-expression and a feeling that brands support each customer by giving them this opportunity to express themselves with the perfect product.